 The election of directors requires a plurality of the votes cast by the holders of the Company's Common Stock.
 A "plurality" means that the individuals who receive the largest number of affirmative votes cast are elected as directors up to the maximum number of directors to be chosen at the Annual Meeting.
+Approval of the other proposals will require the affirmative vote of a majority of the shares of Common Stock present and voting at the Meeting.

 The Company will pay the expenses of soliciting proxies for the Annual Meeting, including the cost of preparing, assembling and mailing the proxy solicitation materials.
 Proxies may be solicited personally, by mail, by telex or by telephone, by directors, officers and regular employees of the Company who will not be additionally compensated therefor.
-It is anticipated that this Proxy Statement and accompanying Proxy will be mailed on or about October 15, 1999 to all stockholders entitled to vote at the Annual Meeting.
+It is anticipated that this Proxy Statement and accompanying Proxy will be mailed on or about October 16, 2000 to all stockholders entitled to vote at the Annual Meeting.